⇦ Back

 Notice that, in the third example above, the step size was negative and the end of the range was a smaller number that the start, hence it counted down rather than up.

-Here’s a example of a for-loop in action: a function that calculates the factorial of a number:
+Here’s an example of a for-loop in action: calculating the factorial of a number:

 # Initialise the answer